Angus Campbell Collegiate Research Professor, Distinguished Senior Research Scientist

 Ann Arbor, MI 48104

-Lloyd Johnston is an Angus Campbell Research Professor and University Distinguished Research Scientist at the University of Michigan's Institute for Social Research, principal investigator of the Monitoring the Future Study since its inception in 1975, and of the Youth, Education, and Society study since its inception in 1997.
-A social psychologist by training, he has served as advisor to the White House, Congress, and many other national and international bodies and has conducted research on a wide range of issues, including the use of alcohol, tobacco, and various illicit drugs; institutional trust; policy evaluation; the functioning of American high schools; and, most recently, childhood obesity and the role of schools in affecting student obesity.
+Angus Campbell Collegiate Research Professor and University Distinguished Senior Research Scientist at the University of Michigan and principal investigator of the Monitoring the Future study for its first 42 years --from its inception in 1975 through 2017 (he is now co-investigator on both MTF grants).
+He holds degrees from Williams, Harvard, and the University of Michigan.
+A social psychologist by training, he has served as advisor to the White House, Congress, and many other national and international bodies and has conducted research on a wide range of issues, including the use of alcohol, tobacco, and illicit drugs; policy evaluation; the functioning of American high schools; behaviors influencing the spread of HIV; and childhood obesity.
 His research interests also include international comparative studies and the application of survey research to social problems generally.
-He is the recipient of the 2012 Lifetime Achievement Award from the Community Anti-Drug Coalitions of America (CADCA).
+He is the recipient of the UM Regents Award for Distinguished Public Service and the 2012 Lifetime Achievement Award from the Community Anti-Drug Coalitions of America (CADCA).